 If any of these situations sounds like a scenario you would like to achieve in your daily life with Fido at home, join us in one of our pet dog manners classes soon.

-Wellness is a near and dear topic to us at Brook-Falls Pet Resort because we want to make sure our participants are healthy in both body and mind.
-The wellness portion of our classes at Brook-Falls range across all aspects of Veterinary medicine.
+Wellness is a near and dear topic to us at Brook-Falls Pet Resort because we want to make sure our dog participants are healthy in both body and mind.
+The wellness portion of our classes at Brook-Falls range across all aspects of veterinary medicine.
 Since I started working with dogs on the clinic side of things, I believe it is essential to cover these topics so dog owners can enjoy as much time with their beloved pets as possible.

 Health starts with a good diet and we cover why not to follow the grain-free fad and the brands of dog food that Brook-Falls Veterinary Hospital recommends.
 When it comes to our dog’s minds, we discuss how to prevent fear and promote socialization in our puppies from the time they are itty-bitty.
 Suggestions for potty training and kennel training are also discussed in class.

 Ensuring our dogs are happy and healthy by spaying and neutering at the proper time is also important.
 We will address what age is best for your puppy to have surgery and what to expect on the day of the procedure.
 Vaccinations are a life-long part of our dog’s health regimen to protect not only them but our families as well.

 Two of the required vaccines to participate in class protect both dogs and humans, alike from Rabies and Leptospirosis, which are zoonotic diseases.
 Zoonotic means that dogs can pass the infection on to people and vice versa.
 Other vaccines required like Bordetella, K9 Influenza, and Distemper only affect our canine population but are just as essential to receive to keep our best friends healthy and happy.